moguzyildiz1/SimplePreprocessor/README.md

 This is a simple C preprocessor.
 # Usage
 When it is run, program will ask the user to enter the name of a C file.
-Your program will open the C file in text mode, it will find all preprocessor definitions in the form
+Program will open the C file in text mode, it will find all preprocessor definitions in the form
 #define
 and will replace all define occurrences with the defined counterpart and will write the new C program into a new file.
 For example, consider the following C program (named myprog.c) that includes the lines below: